rhezab/smile/docs/deploy.md

 Next within a branch, we will often make a sequence of commits as we implement features, adjust bugs, and so forth.
 Generally, these advance forward in a sequence automatically but sometimes it is helpful to reference some particular moment in the development of an experiment.
 For this, we use git tags as a final organizing element.
 At this final level we adopt the semantic versioning format but with only two values: MAJOR.PATCH.
 The MAJOR counter starts at 0 and is incremented for each major release/change to the experiment that you wish to "mark".
 PATCH is automatically incremented starting at 0 each time a commit is made to a given branch.

 For each of these paths we can create a unique deploy path `gureckis/another_project/pilot/0.0/` or `gureckis/my_cool_project/exp2b/1.0/`.

-One reason for keeping all versions is if you later want to share links to the different experiments to reviewers or readers of the paper.

-How do we deal with small changes though?
-Like you deploy "experiment 2" run 5 subjects and then realize there was a small bug which you fix and then re-deploy.
-How do we keep track of which one is the "real" experiment 2 and help experimenters keep track of things?

 ## What commits trigger a deployment?